Ruby Bridges Walk to School Day – November 14th, 2022

-Ruby Bridges Walk to School Day (RBWTSD) is the perfect opportunity to teach children about the civil rights movement and make connections to today’s collective efforts for change.
+Ruby Bridges Walk to School Day (RBWTSD) honors the bravery of Ruby Bridges walking to Franz Elementary school as the first and only Black student in 1960.
+It isthe perfect opportunity to teach children about the civil rights movement and make connections to today’s collective efforts for change.
 RBWTSD gives children the chance to celebrate Ruby’s courage by walking to school.

 Visit the Ruby Bridges Foundation to register your event, to get more resources for planning your event and see how many schools across the country are hosting events!